Canyizl/MGCN-for-Multilabel-Image/README.md

 **M-GCN: Brain-inspired Memory Graph Convolutional Network for Multi-Label Image Recognition**  (proof)

-This is my first paper.
-AC 5 months

 Many files were lost (like checkpoint for COCO2014 & VOC2012 and some visualization codes) when cleaning up my pc, so I uploaded this project to my [Github](https://github.com/Canyizl).
+My first paper(2021.6.30-2021.11.26)